wswebcreation/webdriver-image-comparison/docs/OPTIONS.md

 > **NOTE:**<br>
 > This module also supports drawing the way a user would use his keyboard to *tab* through the website by drawing lines and dots from tabbable element to tabbable element.<br>
-> The works is inspired by [Viv Richards](https://github.com/vivrichards600) his blog post about ["AUTOMATING PAGE TABABILITY (IS THAT A WORD?)
+> The work is inspired by [Viv Richards](https://github.com/vivrichards600) his blog post about ["AUTOMATING PAGE TABABILITY (IS THAT A WORD?)
 WITH VISUAL TESTING"](https://vivrichards.co.uk/accessibility/automating-page-tab-flows-using-visual-testing-and-javascript).<br>
 > The way tabbable elements are selected are based on the module [tabbable](https://github.com/davidtheclark/tabbable).
 If there are any issues regarding the tabbing please check the [README.md](https://github.com/davidtheclark/tabbable/blob/master/README.md) and especially the [More details](https://github.com/davidtheclark/tabbable/blob/master/README.md#more-details)-section.

 ### `tabbableOptions`